|Agency for the Cooperation of Energy Regulators (ACER)|

 - monitors trading in wholesale energy markets in order to detect and deter insider trading and market manipulation (Draft Outline of the 2016 ACER's Work Programme).

-However, while the Agency has been assigned extensive monitoring responsibilities, it does not have the corresponding powers to define and obtain the necessary information from National Regulatory Authorities, Transmission System Operators – and their European Networks - and other market stakeholders.
+However, while the Agency, according to the first ACER Regulation, was assigned extensive monitoring responsibilities, it did not initially possess the corresponding powers to define and obtain the necessary information from National Regulatory Authorities, Transmission System Operators – and their European Networks - and other market stakeholders.

-This may be perceived as an inconsistency (ACER/CEER Annual Report on the Results of Monitoring the Internal Electricity and Natural Gas Markets in 2014, November 2015, p.
+This was perceived as an inconsistency (ACER/CEER Annual Report on the Results of Monitoring the Internal Electricity and Natural Gas Markets in 2014, November 2015, p.
 6).

 A specific example of ACER's competencies is the CACM Regulation, according to which a number of binding subsidiary instruments to be adopted at a later stage, is entrusted to the NRAs.